adbar/trafilatura/README.rst

 Features
 --------

 Scrapes the main text of web pages while preserving some structure.
-Also known as boilerplate removal, DOM-based content extraction, main content identification, HTML text cleaning.
-The purpose is to find relevant and original text sections of a web page and also to remove the noise consisting of recurring elements (headers and footers, ads, links/blogroll, etc.)
+Also known as web scraping, boilerplate removal or boilerplate detection, DOM-based content extraction, main content identification, web page template detection, web page cleaning, web content extraction, or HTML text cleaning.
+The purpose is to find relevant sections of a web page, which is usually the part displayed centrally, without the left or right bars, the header or the footer, but including potential titles and comments.
+In addition, the extraction focuses on original text and can help with the noise consisting of recurring elements (headers and footers, ads, links/blogroll, etc.) Distinguishing between the whole page and the main text content can help alleviating many quality problems related to web texts.

 Because it relies on `lxml <http://lxml.de/>`_, trafilatura is comparatively fast.
 It is also robust, as the additional generic `jusText algorithm <http://corpus.tools/wiki/Justext>`_ is used as a backup solution.